 A variation on the blouse and skirt combo was the two piece suit.
-It was a style borrowed from menswear and women wore it for nearly any type of daytime outing.
-The jacket fit over a blouse with a single or sometimes double row of buttons, collar and lapels, and a pocket or two (or none during WW2.)
+It was a style borrowed from menswear, and women wore it for nearly any type of daytime outing.
+The jacket fit over a blouse with a single or sometimes double row of buttons, collar and lapels, and a pocket or two (or none during WWII).
 They often came with a matching A-line or pencil skirt.
 Mixing suit jackets and skirts was common practice– they never had to match.

 The hat is another vintage hat from my collection.
-It has a simple oval crown and slightly rolled brim that was called a sailor hat.
+It has a simple oval crown and a slightly rolled brim that was called a sailor hat.
 I find this style frequently in thrift stores.
 Read about 1940s hat styles here.

-While the first “Day to Day” dress was a casual style this “Afternoon” dress is more formal.
-Formal in the 40s means well dressed for a public outing, lunch or dinner date, or work in an office setting.
+While the first “Day-to-Day” dress was a casual style, this “afternoon” dress is more formal.
+Formal in the ’40s meant well dressed for a public outing, lunch, dinner date, or work in an office setting.
 Every woman had at least one such coordinated formal afternoon dress in her wardrobe.
-This one has a pointed collar, white buttons (very 40s), and a drop waist with lightly pleated skirt (a mid 40s style.)
+This one has a pointed collar, white buttons (very ’40s), and a drop waist with a lightly pleated skirt (a mid ’40s style).

-Most dresses came with matching fabric belts in the 1940s however a contrasting leather belt was also used.
-I could have gone with all white accessories but instead chose a black bow belt, black gloves, a black handbag with short handle (vintage 50s), a small velvet hat with short veil (vintage), double strand pearls, and Lola ankle strap heels from Royal Vintage.
-Having multiple color-coordinated accessories is what takes this 80s dress back to the 1940s.
+Most dresses came with matching fabric belts in the 1940s; however, a contrasting leather belt was also used.
+I could have gone with all white accessories but instead chose a black bow belt, black gloves, a black handbag with short handle (vintage ’50s), a small velvet hat with short veil, double-strand pearls, and ankle strap heels.

 My blue pattern dress here is a 1980s does 1940s revival dress.
-This is what makes re-creating 40s style easy.
-The 1980s were chalk full of ’40s style.
+This is what makes re-creating a ’40s style easy.
+The 1980s were chock full of ’40s style.
 Most thrift stores are loaded with them.
 Woo hoo!
+Having multiple color-coordinated accessories also takes this ’80s dress back to the 1940s.

 Dinner and Dancing Dress

-Tip: A pencil skirt dress can have a tendency to get too tight and a bit more va-va voom than a 1940s classy look.
-That is ok if you want to look a bit more pin up otherwise stay clear of a stretchy knit dress.
+Tip: A pencil skirt dress can have a tendency to get too tight and a bit more va-va-voom than a 1940s classy look.
+That is ok if you want to look a bit more pin up, otherwise stay clear of a stretchy knit dress.
 Try on pencil dresses one or two sizes up to get the right fit or mix a correct fitting pencil skirt with white blouse for another simple yet sophisticated look.

-The PinUp Dress
+The Pin Up Dress

 This red Stop Staring brand dress is my favorite 1940s style wiggle dress.
 Almost all Stop Staring dresses are made to hug your curves and bring out the sex kitten in you.
 My mannequin is on the skinny side so the dress isn’t as curvy as it fits on me.

 1940s Cocktail Dress

 The headpiece is a vintage veil with little velvet bows on top.
-Another piece I had is a fluff of feathers that clip into the hair.
+Another piece I have is a fluff of feathers that clip into the hair.
 These are both easy formal alternatives to a hat.
 A fascinator is a similar little feather hat/veil headpiece that is easier to buy new.

 1940s Costumes: Women’s Casual Fashion

-A woman at home in the morning before going out into town or all day if she is doing chores would wear a house dress.
+A woman at home in the morning, before going out into town (or all day if she was doing chores), would wear a house dress.
 They were usually made of cotton in fun little prints like polka dots, checks, small stripes, and florals.
-They then had rick rack, ruffles, or piping trimmed along the sleeves, neckline, pockets, etc.
+They then had rick rack, ruffles or piping trimmed along the sleeves, neckline, pockets, etc.

 You can also add a vintage style apron.
-Half aprons were very popular in the 1940s as well as smock top aprons.
+Half aprons were very popular in the 1940s, as well as smock top aprons.